 IATEC Plant Solutions Inc. introduced aerial photogrammetric survey via drone and ran a pilot project to prove its efficiency.

-In only three working days, a DJI Inspire 1, automatically driven by Pix4Dcapture drone flight planning application, collected a total of 2588 nadir and oblique images (nadir taken with grid mission and oblique with free-flight mission) from 10 sub-areas of the facility.
+In only three working days, a DJI Inspire 1, automatically driven by Pix4Dcapture drone flight planning app, collected a total of 2588 nadir and oblique images (nadir taken with grid mission and oblique with free-flight mission) from 10 sub-areas of the facility.
 In order to determine the best processing option, the images were processed in different software to check for quality, speed, accuracy, flexibility, configurability and usability.
 Gradually Pix4D emerged as the leader and was used from then on.

 How does drone mapping for inspection compared to other methods?

 Before IATEC Plant Solutions Inc. decided to use drones for aerial inspection, they considered direct inspection and laser scanning.
 How did these methods measure up?